What to Do When Baby Is Overdue

 Your OB gave you a due date that was 40 weeks from the first day of your last period.
 Due dates aren't set in stone, though.
 Pregnancy calculations can be off by a week or two, especially if you didn't remember the exact date of your last period.

 Most babies arrive between the 38th and 42nd weeks of pregnancy.
 When babies haven't arrived by week 42, they're considered late -- or post-term.
-About one out of every 10 babies is born post-term.

 Why is my baby late?